 Because NYU must adhere to compliance standards, it is important to be aware that failure to respond and return the documents in a timely and complete manner will result in a cancellation of federal and need-based financial aid.
 Please respond to this request in order to avoid cancellation.

 Please note that the review of the verification documents you submit may take about two weeks.
 Also, if there is information that is unclear or conflicting, NYU may ask you for additional documentation.
 If additional documentation is needed, you will receive an email directing you to your Albert "To Do" list detailing what is required.

-Instructions on how to request a FREE tax return transcript are listed on Page 4 of the Verification Request forms on your Albert "To-Do" list.
+Instructions on how to request a FREE tax return transcript are listed in your Verification Request forms on your Albert Student Center "To-Do" List.

 For further information about requesting a transcript of your tax return please visit the IRS web site or you may contact the IRS at 1-800-829-1040.

 Below are samples of some of the documents we will request.
 Not all students will need all of the forms listed.
 The forms specific to you are located on your Albert "To-Do" list in and in the initial verification request.